My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 FAQs

-Why My Computer Freezes Randomly In Windows 7?
+Why Does My Computer Freeze Randomly In Windows 7?

 Your computer freezes randomly in Windows 7 because an essential driver on your laptop has a problem.
 Bluetooth drivers, network drivers, display drivers, and motherboard drivers can all make your laptop freeze.